dqube/vibemicro/BuildingBlocksStructure.md

 ---

-*This architecture provides a solid foundation for building scalable, maintainable microservices following modern .NET best practices.*
+*This architecture provides a solid foundation for building scalable, maintainable microservices following modern .NET best practices with manual mapping for maximum control and flexibility.*